ryantd42/NY-Legislative-Git/2023/A3611A-2023/bill.md

  may  accept  an  entry  fee  for  a  tournament until the commission has approved the rules and the payment of prizes of a  handicapping  tourna- ment.
-  (c)  The  horse  races which are the subject of the tournament must be races on which the operator of the tournament is authorized  to  conduct

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD04616-01-3
+  LBD04616-03-3
- A. 3611  2
+ A. 3611--A  2

- wagering.
+  (c)  The  horse  races which are the subject of the tournament must be races on which the operator of the tournament is authorized  to  conduct wagering.
 [At least fifty percent of the races which are the subject of the tournament must be races run in New York state.]
   3. A  handicapping  tournament  operated  in  accordance  with  the provisions of this section shall be considered a contest  of  skill  and shall not be considered gambling.
+  4. FIVE  PERCENT  OF THE PORTION OF THE GROSS REVENUE COLLECTED BY AN OPERATOR ON HANDICAPPING TOURNAMENT ENTRY FEES  FROM  NEW  YORK  PARTIC- IPANTS  THAT IS NOT DISTRIBUTED AS PRIZES TO THE WINNERS OF A TOURNAMENT PURSUANT TO SUBDIVISION TWO OF THIS SECTION SHALL BE  DISTRIBUTED  QUAR- TERLY  BY  SUCH OPERATOR TO THE HORSEMEN'S ORGANIZATION FOR THE ADMINIS- TRATIVE PURPOSES OF SAID ORGANIZATION AND FOR SUCH WELFARE  AND  MEDICAL PLANS  FOR  REGULARLY EMPLOYED BACKSTRETCH EMPLOYEES PURSUANT TO SECTION THREE HUNDRED EIGHTEEN OF THIS CHAPTER.
   § 2.
 This act shall take effect immediately.